mohammad-quanit/Mohammad-Quanit/README.md

 ## I'm a Software Engineer :computer: working on [10Pearls](https://10pearls.com/)

-Software Engineer working on 10Pearls.
 I have overall 3.5 years of Experience Creating and Architecting Web Solutions for clients.
 Experienced in client and server-side JavaScript technologies including Serverless technologies on AWS and Google Cloud Platform.Experience on JavaScript based tech-stacks such as Angular, React and NodeJS on small to large scale projects.
 Now looking for a backend engineer position, especially on Golang or Nodejs technology.

 ### Connect with me: